harishuss1/Climate-Lens/planning/Proposal.md

 ## Functionality
 - Users will be able to:
-  - Select specific countries and years to filter data.
+  - Select specific countries and years to filter data by using the checkboxes list.
+When a country is selected, the data for that country will appear on the line chart.
+Unchecking a box will remove that country's data from the chart.
+  By selecting multiple checkboxes, users can compare data for several countries simulataneously on the same line chart.
   - View temperature trends and emission sources using interactive charts.
   - Hover over charts to see specific data points.
-  - Toggle between different countries to compare data.

 ---

 ## Features and Priorities